Matt Rowell: Early life

 Rowell was born in Sydney, New South Wales to a mother from Victoria and a father from Queensland.
 The family moved to Melbourne when Rowell was a child and he began playing football when his father took him to Mont Albert to participate in Auskick.
-He played majority of his junior football with the Canterbury Cobras and was touted as a future AFL player as early as the under 10 level.
+He played the majority of his junior football with the Canterbury Cobras and was touted as a future AFL player as early as the under 10 level.
+He played with fellow AFL star, Nick Daicos and Gold Coast Suns teammate, Noah Anderson.
 As Rowell progressed through the junior ranks, he was given an opportunity to debut in the TAC Cup for the Oakleigh Chargers a month after his 16th birthday.
 Leading into the 2019 season, Rowell was considered the early favourite to be selected with the number 1 pick in the 2019 AFL draft.
 He showed his worth by dominating for Victoria Metro at the AFL Under 18 National Championships and playing a pivotal role in Oakleigh's NAB League premiership season, including a Grand Final performance against the Eastern Ranges in which he recorded 44 disposals and two goals.
 He was subsequently voted best on ground in the NAB League Grand Final and awarded U18 All-Australian selection.
-Rowell attended Carey Grammar with future Gold Coast teammate Noah Anderson throughout his teenage years.
+Rowell attended Carey Baptist Grammar School with future Gold Coast teammate Noah Anderson throughout his teenage years.
 The pair were instrumental in delivering Carey's second ever football APS Premiership in 2019 and raising the profile of the school's football program.